workingDog/YAWA/readme.md

 ### Requirement

-Requires a valid OpenWeather key, see:
+Requires a valid OpenWeather key, there is a free plan, see:

 -    [OpenWeather how to start](https://openweathermap.org/appid)